Orsso/orlando-toolkit/README.md

 ## Quick start

-### Windows (recommended)
-Download and run the [Installer](https://github.com/Orsso/orlando-toolkit/releases/download/Installer/OTK_Installer.bat).
+- Download and run the [Installer](https://github.com/Orsso/orlando-toolkit/releases/download/Installer/OTK_Installer.bat).

-Note: It serve also as an updater.
+*Note: The script serve also as an updater.*

 ### From source
 ```bash